akka/alpakka/docs/src/main/paradox/avroparquet.md

 ## Flow Initiation

+The representation of a `ParquetWriter` as a Flow is also available to use as a streams flow stage, in which as well as per the other representations, it will expect subtypes of the Parquet `GenericRecord` type to be passed.
-It might be useful to use ParquetWriter as the streams flow stage, which accepts Parquet `GenericRecord`, writes it to Parquet file, and returns the same `GenericRecords`.
-Such Flow stage can be easily created by creating `AvroParquetFlow` instance and providing `AvroParquetWriter` instance as parameter.
+ In which as a result, writes into a Parquet file and return the same `GenericRecord`s.
+Such Flow stage can be easily created by using the `AvroParquetFlow` and providing an `AvroParquetWriter` instance as parameter.

 Scala
 : @@snip (/avroparquet/src/test/scala/docs/scaladsl/AvroParquetFlowSpec.scala) { #init-flow }